- Section VI - 1.20(B) UMB POLICY ON SEX-BASED DISCRIMINATION OF STUDENTS

 - What action by the University does the Complainant seek in response to the harassing conduct

-- Has the Complainant made a report to others, e.g., local or Campus Police, TRACT, faculty, students, others
+- Has the Complainant made a report to others, e.g., local or Campus Police, BETA Team, faculty, students, others

 - Has the Complainant requested partial or complete confidentiality